James Goldsmith: Business career

 During the 1950s and 60s, Goldsmith's involvement in finance and as an industrialist involved many risks, and brought him close to bankruptcy several times.
 His successes included winning the British franchise for Alka-Seltzer and introducing low-cost generic drugs to the UK.
 He was described in the tabloid press as a greenmail corporate raider and asset stripper, a categorisation he denied vigorously.
 He claimed the re-organizations he undertook streamlined the operations, removed complacent inefficient management, and increased shareholder value.

 Having taken on the management of the Paris business handed on by his brother Teddy, Goldsmith organised a publicity stunt involving an arthritic racehorse.
 Sales escalated in response and, within a couple of years, the staff had been expanded from two to over a hundred.
 Goldsmith took on the agency for various slimming remedies and branched out into the manufacture of generic prescription drugs.
 His acquisition of the distributorship for Slimcea and Procea low-calorie breads was the start of the shift of focus towards the food industry.
 In the early 1960s, in partnership with Selim Zilkha, Goldsmith founded the Mothercare retail chain, but sold out his share to Zilkha who went on to develop it with great success.

 With the financial backing of Sir Isaac Wolfson, he acquired diverse food companies quoted on the London Stock Exchange as Cavenham Foods in 1965.
-Initially, the group had an annual turnover of £27m and negligible profits.
+Initially, the group had an annual turnover of £27 million and negligible profits.
 He added bakeries and then confectioners to the group, and then took over a number of wholesalers and retailers, including small chains of tobacco, confectioner and newsagent shops.
 By rationalising the activities, closing inefficient factories, and improving the management practices, he steadily improved productivity.
-By 1971, the turnover was £35m and profits were up to £2m.
+By 1971, the turnover was £35 million and profits were up to £2 million.

 In June 1971, he launched a bid for Bovril, which was a much larger company with a diverse portfolio including several strong brands (including Marmite, Ambrosia, Virol and Jaffajuice), dairies and dairy farms, and cattle ranches in Argentina.
-It was run by the third generation of the founding family and Goldsmith concluded that they were clueless.
+It was run by the third generation of the founding family and Goldsmith concluded that they were ineffectual.
 The bid was strongly contested and Goldsmith was fiercely attacked by the financial press.
 The directors tried to induce Beechams and Rowntree Mackintosh to make rival offers but, in the end, they both withdrew.